mrma2318/Credit_Risk_Analysis/README.md

 ### Ensemble Classifiers to Predict Credit Risk
 - Lastly, I compared two ensemble algorithms (Balanced Random Forest Classifer and Easy Ensemble Classifer), to determine which algorithm results in the best performance.
 Once again, after uploading the data and reading it into a DataFrame, I needed to create the training variables.
 I did this by converting the string values into numberical ones using the get_dummies() method.
 Then I needed to create my target variables and balance them before I could split the data into training and testing data.

 - For the ensemble classifiers, I used the balanced random forest classifer first.
 I resampled the training data by using the BalancedRandomForestClassifier algorithm with 100 estimators.
 Then I calculated the accuracy score of the model, generated the confusion matrix, and printed out the imbalanced classification report, Image 3.
 I also printed the feature importance, sorted in descending order, with the feature score.
+The script can be found by going to [credit risk ensemble](https://github.com/mrma2318/Credit_Risk_Analysis/blob/0ec98ebfd633c7a89b07de90b9255b451f8a2f98/Starter_Code/credit_risk_ensemble.ipynb).

 #### Image 3: Balanced Random Forest Classifer
 ![Balanced Random Forest Classifer](https://github.com/mrma2318/Credit_Risk_Analysis/blob/4c91ebadcdafa788a68adfc572d3abaa9d50da06/images/balanced_classifier.png)

 - Then I resampled the training data using the EasyEnsembleClassifier algorithm with 100 estimators as well.
 Just like for the BalancedRandomForestClassifier algorithm, I calculated the accuracy score of the model, generated the confusion matrix, and printed out the imbalanced classification report, Image 4.
+The script can be found by going to [credit risk ensemble](https://github.com/mrma2318/Credit_Risk_Analysis/blob/0ec98ebfd633c7a89b07de90b9255b451f8a2f98/Starter_Code/credit_risk_ensemble.ipynb).

 #### Image 4: Easy Ensemble AdaBoost Classifer
 ![Easy Ensemble AdaBoost Classifer](https://github.com/mrma2318/Credit_Risk_Analysis/blob/4c91ebadcdafa788a68adfc572d3abaa9d50da06/images/adaboost_classifier.png)